 A. Rental Group Categories

-For rental rate purposes, organizations seeking the use of school facilities have been divided into three categories:
+For rental rate purposes, organizations seeking the use of school facilities have been divided into five categories:

 1. District, School and Affiliated Groups